maxlareo/ansible-cumuluslinux/README.md

 ### [Recursive](https://github.com/maxlareo/ansible-cumuluslinux/blob/master/lookup_plugins/recursive.py)

-To manage Cumulus Linux interfaces configuration with Ansible, I coded a lookup plugin to be able to construct the variables from a hash and it will recursivly read the nested hash to transform the hash into a list of strings.
+To manage Cumulus Linux interface configuration with Ansible, I coded a lookup plugin to be able to construct the variables from a hash and it will recursivly read the nested hash to transform the hash into a list of strings.

 Every depth into the variables will be added to the nclu command like that:

 var:
 ```
-cl_interfaces:
+cl_interface:
   swp1:
     ip:
       address: 192.168.1.1/24